 Phase VII – Establish Governing Methods

 Jumping from the individual service level to the whole value stream leads to challenges in tracking status and demonstrating progress.
-It is usually necessary to introduce new measures of progress that are unified across all the services or value streams.
+It is usually necessary to introduce new progress measures that are unified across all the services or value streams.
 This is one of the most critical steps in the entire Lean transformation roadmap.

-Whatever you report on it has to be valuable for the customer.
+Whatever you report on, it has to be valuable for the customer.
 If your customer values new features, do not internally report on stories, as individual stories won’t make them happy.
 On the contrary, if your users are ready to accept changes frequently, reporting on entire features or projects might seem slow.

-Irrespective of the measure of progress, utilize the Portfolio Kanban method to visualize the big pieces of work, how they flow through your value streams and how the individual services perform.
+Irrespective of the measure of progress, utilize the Portfolio Kanban method to visualize the big pieces of work, how they flow through your value streams, and how the individual services perform.
 This is the single most powerful method to help you steer the organization in the right direction and detect delays early on.

 Think of the Portfolio Kanban board as the heart of the organization that pumps blood (information) through the veins (the cadences) to the organs (services and teams).
-It is the most important piece that makes nourishing of the body possible.
+It is the most important piece that makes nourishing the body possible.